thomcummings/inference-plugin/README.md

 ## Roadmap

-Plugins in development or being tested before release:

-- **`marketing-audit`** — multi-session, stateful audit system with a 29-sub-area maturity model, strategic analysis phase, and self-contained HTML report output
-- **`positioning stack`** — Brand architecture, positioning and messaging development
+More plugins in development.
+Follow [Annotations by Inference](https://annotationsbyinference.substack.com/) on Substack to get them first.

 If something here is useful to you, I'd love to hear about it.
 Feedback, issues, and pull requests are all welcome.

 ## About Inference

-Inference is the consulting practice of [Thom Cummings](https://thisisinference.com).
+Inference is a marketing studio for the AI rebuild, founded by [Thom Cummings](https://thisisinference.com).